nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br> Expected: The most recent window size and location is retained.

-       Expected: The most recent window size and location is retained.
+3. Exiting the Application

-1. _{ more test cases …​ }_
+   1. Use the `exit` command or close the window directly.<br> Expected: The application should close without any errors or delays.

 ### Deleting a person